 Yes, our build sites are host to business teams, church groups, youth groups, student organizations and more through our Team Habitat program.
 To schedule your group, contact us at firstname.lastname@example.org for more information and opportunities.

 Is there an age limit to volunteer on site?

 Yes, due to safety regulations, individuals under the age of 16 are not permitted on site.
 Those individuals 16-17 years of age, will need to bring a waiver signed in advance by a parent/guardian, and will have limits in the types of tasks that they are permitted to do.
 Any volunteer under the age of 18 must complete the youth waiver below before arriving on the build site.

 What should I wear?

 Wear sturdy, closed toe shoes that you don’t mind getting dirty.
-Also, be aware that some of the work may be outdoors, so dress appropriately for the weather.
+Also, be aware that most of the work is outdoors, so dress appropriately for the weather.